Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-CBD is a great tool that many pet owners are adding to their arsenal.
+CBD is a potentially great tool that many pet owners are adding to their arsenal.
 While it will not cure your dog of hyperactivity, especially hyperkinesis, it can provide relief to the things that trigger your pup to be hyper.

 We recommend reaching out to your vet if you’re unsure if CBD is the right route.
 Your vet can provide useful insight and recommendations as well as provide testing to see if hyperkinesis is the root of your dog’s hyperactivity.